intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Howto/autoxgboost-quickstart.md

-# Use AutoXGBoost to auto-tune XGBoost parameters
+# Enable AutoML for XGBoost

 ---